 Ensure that American Indian students participate in their school’s Federal, State and local programs as needed.

 Provide program recruitment activities and family liaison services to meet the culturally related academic needs of American Indian students.

 Provide professional development opportunities to ensure that staff are properly trained and prepared to do work with American Indian Students.

-During the 2018-2019 school year Clovis Unified School District is serving over 525 Native American Students.
-Funding from our Title VII Formula Grant during 2017-2018 school year was $108,415.
-Clovis Unified was able to provide Instructional Aides and/or certificated teachers to deliver targeted instruction to our students at 35 school sites.
+During the 2022-2023 school year Clovis Unified School District is serving over 513 Native American Students.
+Funding from our Title VI Formula Grant during 2022-2023 school year was $149,981.
+Clovis Unified was able to provide Instructional Aides and/or certificated teachers to deliver targeted instruction to our students at 44 school sites.
 In addition, funds were used to purchase instructional materials and Native American Literature Books.
-Each year, Clovis Unified School District receives Title VII Indian Education Funds.
+Each year, Clovis Unified School District receives Title VI Indian Education Funds.
 The funds are designed to meet and support the special educational and culturally related academic needs of American Indians and Alaska Natives, so that such students can achieve to the same challenging State performance standards expected by all students.
 Applicants for the grants from the U.S. Department of Education (ED) have to compete for limited funds.
 The Formula Grant is submitted in two parts.
 Applications submitted must address all required information in order to be funded.
 Part I of the application consists of the LEAs Indian Student Count total.
 If Part I is submitted by the closing date, the LEA will receive an application for Part II in which Clovis Unified will describe the performance of students in our school system, identify our program objectives, and provide details on the budget for the Clovis Unified program.
 For more information please call your child’s school.
-You may also contact Bob Kampf, Director Of Supplemental Services, at 327-0661 or Krista Cortez, Program Technician, at 327-0667.
+You may also contact The Supplemental Services Office at 327-0670.

 Eligibility of Students: